rolspace/www.rolandoramos.tech/README.md

 This repository contains the code for my personal website.
 It is hosted at https://www.rolandoramos.tech.

-The current version is built with [Gatsby v2](https://www.gatsbyjs.org/).
+The current version is built with [Gatsby v5](https://www.gatsbyjs.org/).

 You can use the following commands to run it:

-- `npm install` to get the dependencies
+- `yarn --immutable` to get the dependencies
-- `npm run dev` to start the development build
+- `yarn develop` to start the development build
-- `npm run build` to trigger a production build
+- `yarn build` to trigger a production build
-- `npm run serve` to start the production server
+- `yarn serve` to start the production server